-A JISA can be a great way to teach your children about saving.
+A JISA can also be a great way to teach your children about saving.
 Many providers offer apps where you and your kids can track the interest in real time.

 Heads up, though: any money you put into a JISA belongs to your child and can only be withdrawn by them once they turn 18.

-Like normal ISAs, there are two types of Junior ISAs: a Junior Cash ISA, which offers a variable rate of interest, and a Junior Stocks and Shares ISA, where the interest rate is based on the performance of whatever stocks and shares your money is invested in.
+Like normal ISAs, there are two types of Junior ISAs: a Junior Cash ISA, which offers a variable rate of interest, and a Junior Stocks and Shares ISA, where the interest rate is based on the performance of the stocks and shares your money is invested in.